 While nobody wants to push help away, remember that the NDIA does not fund informal supports.
 So, for example, if you get a lift in the car from a family member to something you love doing, think about whether this is an ongoing and regular arrangement.
 If your friend or family member was not able to take you, would you still be able to go as often or as far as you would like?
 Getting extra support paid for in your plan doesn’t mean you don’t love your friends or family – in fact, it might actually improve your relationships and the quality of time you spend with them!

-While we are on the topic of transport, let’s talk about the Mobility Allowance and other transport scheme payments.
 If you are already receiving Mobility Allowance, then let your Local Area Coordinator know.
 Let them know also that the allowance you receive helps you access regular social, community, medical and other appointments.
 Make sure you link the transport support to the achievement of your goals, or to meet the needs arising from your disability.

 Items included in your NDIS plan include supports that enable you to build your capacity to independently travel, through personal transport-related aids and equipment, training to use public transport or the reasonable and necessary costs of taxis or other private transport options for participants who are not able to travel independently.